 Viewing a house is all about looking beyond the obvious.

-Scrutinise each room and assess things like how long a bathroom can be used in its current condition and will that window need replacing in the next few years.
+Scrutinise each room and assess things like how long a bathroom can be used in its current condition, and if a window needs replacing in the next few years.

 The answers to these types of questions might change your overall budget and the amount of time you spend maintaining a property.